-Mr. Serrano, 61, Filipino, has been an independent director of the Bank since March 2019.
-Mr. Serrano was part of the Audit & Business Advisory Group and a partner of SGV & Co - Corporate Finance Consulting Group.
-He is currently in the financial advisory practice with clients mostly in the private sector.
-He likewise serves as an independent director of 2Go Group, Inc., Axelum Resources Corp., Pacific Online Systems Inc., Anglo Philippine Holdings Inc, and a director in MRT Development Corporation.
-His past experience includes, among others, directorships in Atlas Mining & Development Corporation, Metro Global Holdings Group, Travellers Hotels Philippines, Inc. (Resorts World), MJCI Investments, Inc., United Paragon Mining Corp., Sagittarius Mining Corporation, and Philippine Veterans Bank.
-Mr. Serrano holds a Bachelor of Science degree in Commerce (Major in Accounting) from the Polytechnic University of the Philippines and has a Master's in Business Administration degree from the Harvard Graduate School of Business.
+Mr. Laurito E. Serrano has been an independent director of the Bank since March 20, 2019.
+Mr. Serrano was part of the Audit & Business Advisory Group and a partner of SGV & Co - Corporate Finance Consulting Group before joining companies in general finance and special project functions.
+He is currently in the financial advisory practice with clients mostly in the private sector and has over 30 years of experience in the management and execution of engagements involving fund raising, business/asset acquisitions, public offerings, securitization, and project development works.
+His past experience also includes, among others, directorships in Metro Global Holdings Group, Metro Rail Transit Group, Travellers Hotels Philippines, Inc. (Resorts World), MJCI Investments, Inc., United Paragon Mining Corp., Sagittarius Mining Corporation, APC Group, Inc., and Philippine Veterans Bank.
+Mr. Serrano holds a Bachelor of Science degree in Commerce (Major in Accounting) from the Polytechnic University of the Philippines and has a Masters in Business Administration degree from the Harvard Graduate School of Business.